Alexander-Calderon/nuevo/README.md

 - It's just html and css.

+- Always in view in case of page scrolling.

 - No external images or scripts.

+- Fully GDPR Compliant.

 ### Black on Hot Pink - Top Right